 He may not be much of a talker, but he's got an awful lot to say.

 Matt Jordan may be a quiet guy in conversation but he more than makes up for it with his prolific storytelling through song.
-Described as having a “hint of Springsteen's restlessness and Petty's recklessness,” Jordan released his latest single Like the Moon with Grammy-award nominated producer, Sal Oliveri (P!nk, Chris Stapleton, Sheryl Crow) at the helm in March.
+Described as having a “hint of Springsteen's restlessness and Petty's recklessness,” Jordan released his latest single All The Same to Me with Grammy-award nominated producer, Sal Oliveri (P!nk, Chris Stapleton, Sheryl Crow) at the helm in April.

 He has already garnered the attention of American Songwriter, Rolling Stone Country, CMT, and The Boot, but his humble roots began in the suburbs of St. Louis.
 Born to a family of singers, music was just a normal part of the daily family life.
 His parents raised him on the American classics, like Bruce Springsteen, Jackson Browne, and The Eagles, and those legends have had a major impact on his songwriting style.